VonHeikemen/lsp-zero.nvim/README.md

 ## LSP

-When a language server gets attached to a buffer you gain access some keybindings and commands.
+When a language server gets attached to a buffer you gain access to some keybindings and commands.
 All of these are bound to built-in functions, so you can get more details using the `:help` command.

 ### Default keybindings